yaejeec/yaejeec.github.io/_pages/about.md

 I am advised by [Prof. Gauri Joshi](http://www.andrew.cmu.edu/user/gaurij/home.html), in the [Optimization, Probability and Learning (OPAL) Lab](http://www.andrew.cmu.edu/user/gaurij/Group.html).
 Our research group is affiliated with the [Parallel Data Lab](https://www.pdl.cmu.edu/index.shtml).
 My current research interests are in data-aware distributed machine learning, in particular, federated learning.

-I also enjoy playing the piano, walking my dog, and volunteering during my free time.

 Scroll down to see more.